xnox/draft-xnox-pkcs5-v2dot2/draft-xnox-pkcs5-v2dot2.md

 hardware has significantly increased in its hashing performance.
 This has been demonstrated by the hashcat [HASHCAT] software.

-This document broadly follows the OWASP Foundation [OWASP-PASSWORD] recommendations, but preffers SHA512:
+This document broadly follows the OWASP Foundation [OWASP] recommendations, but preffers SHA512:

  * PBKDF2-HMAC-SHA512: 210,000 iterations or higher (recommended)